-A student who is not currently enrolled at Bethel University and has an account balance more than 60 days past due may be transferred to Educational Computer Systems, Inc. (ECSI).
-ECSI is a collections service that offers payment plans for students not currently enrolled at Bethel University.
+A student who is not enrolled at Bethel and has an account balance more than 60 days past due may be transferred to Educational Computer Systems, Inc. (ECSI).
+ECSI is a collections service that offers payment plans for students not currently enrolled at Bethel University/Seminary.
+Accounts sent to ECSI are automatically reported to the Credit Bureau.
 No student who has an account balance with ECSI will be considered for re-admittance.